bprafferty/InfixtoPostfix/README.md

 in a file into the console following the initial program calling, and it will run it via the initialized lua state.
 The class will then read in a line via cin and send it to the lua file's 'InfixToPostfix' function in the form of a string.
 Following processing of the data, the lua program does the InfixToPostfix algorithm to rearrange the input.
-Following the operations and termination of the lua program, the state will be closed.
-All of the information that was calculated in the lua state will be printed at the end of the prog3_3 if it is indeed a string.
+Following the operations, all of the information that was calculated in the lua state will be printed at the end of C++ state if it is indeed a string.
+Lastly, the lua state will be closed and the program will end.